 Staffed by Downtown Ambassadors Monday, Tuesday and Thursday: 12 p.m. – 7 p.m., Saturday: 8 a.m. – 7 p.m. and Sunday: 8 a.m. – 4 p.m.

-A Downtown Ambassador is stationed at Main Street park during peak hours to provide a safe and friendly experience.
+Main Street Park is newly renovated and open for public enjoyment.
+The park is open daily, and a Downtown Ambassador is stationed at the park during peak hours to provide a safe and friendly experience.

-James Weldon Johnson Park (formerly Hemming Park) is at the heart of #DTJax, in the center of iconic locatiosn such as City Hall, the Main Library, and MOCA Jacksonville.
+James Weldon Johnson Park (formerly Hemming Park) is at the heart of #DTJax, in the center of iconic location such as City Hall, the Main Library, and MOCA Jacksonville.
 This 1.5-acre public square in the center of the city, is Jacksonville’s first and oldest park and the site of many significant historic events.

 Recent improvements to the Park included two new performance stages; Charlie’s Cafe, an outdoor dining area; a Kids’ Zone with whimsical sculptural seating and turf play area; beautiful new landscaping; and several public art projects.
 The park is managed by Friends of James Weldon Johnson Park.